How we eat. How we shop. How food is packaged. And how it is produced.

 Food Durham is very much a team effort: anyone with an interest in food has a part to play whether that is through creating a community veg garden or developing a sustainable local food procurement policy for a big organisation.
 Food Durham, the County Durham Food Partnership is a member of the Sustainable Food Places network, and has a Sustainable Food Places Bronze Award which recognises the good work done by lots of partners.

-The coordinator team is hosted by Durham Community Action and is responsible for the overall coordination as well as for the Growing Durham project.
+The coordinator team is hosted by OASES and is responsible for the overall coordination as well as for the Growing Durham project.
 Growing Durham encourages people to grow their own food in whatever setting.
 The Durham Food Hub which closed in 2019, was created to support and champion independent food producers from across County Durham, giving them platforms to get their products to market.

 If food is your thing, get in touch and see how we can help you.